The hottest new trend but what are they?

 Watch Parties are the digital counterpart of an analogue concept established during the VHS era.
 The basic concept is:

 “I have a video that we both want to watch, so let’s set a time and watch it together!”

 More recently gamers and fan culture have revitalised this idea with the emergence of online tools such as Twitch 1 and Discord 2.
 Both tools are designed to facilitate the sharing of a live streamed video source from players/presenters to their audience.
 The digital form of the concept is also entering the mainstream via the likes of Amazon Prime which now offers a ‘watch party’ tool for select films and TV shows.
 Don’t get too excited though, you and your viewers have to all rent/buy the same film/TV show and you all have to have Amazon Prime accounts!

 Why run a Watch Party

 Watch Parties have started to gain popularity in educational settings and due to the teaching arrangements during the pandemic, which typically feature a combination of live and pre-recorded content, lending themselves to the format.
 Back in January, Emily Nordmann from University of Glasgow created a Sway presentation about Watch Parties featuring some structural tips.
 A few folks at University of Brighton have been experimenting with the format (please do comment on this post and share your thoughts if you have tried it).

 If you’re doing online lectures this semester, one format we found works well is watch parties where there is pre-recorded content, but also a scheduled time where we stream the video and answer questions/do quizzes and discussion etc. Some guidance here

 — Emily Nordmann (@emilynordmann) January 18, 2021

 Before you run your own Watch Party, please do keep reading.
-As a prospect for students, it certainly adds a fresh spin to a lesson plan, so if it is done well, it could be an excellent strategy.
+As a prospect for students, it certainly adds a fresh spin to a lesson plan if it is done well.

 The Watch Party format in a higher education setting